gsaju65/county-health/README.md

 ```

 ## Limitations
-- **Two entire states are missing.** All 120 Kentucky counties and all 67 Pennsylvania
+- Two entire states are missing.
+All 120 Kentucky counties and all 67 Pennsylvania
   counties have no estimates for any measure.
 This could impact the national average depending on what the average in those states looks like.
+Kentucky specifically, has among the highest chronic disease rates in the country, so excluding it likely makes national patterns look better than they are.
-- **The newest measures have the worst coverage.** The seven social-determinant measures
+- The newest measures have the worst coverage.
+The seven social-determinant measures
   (food insecurity, housing insecurity, transportation, and others) are missing for 844
   counties, while the 33 established health measures are missing for only 187.
-The barrier score uses three of measures so the analysis only covers 2,299 of 3,143 counties.
+The barrier score uses three of these measures so the analysis only covers 2,299 of 3,143 counties.
+- From the analysis we can say that these are associations not causes.
+The "PLACES" estimates comes
+  from a model that uses demographic and socioeconomic inputs, so part of the relationship between access and disease is built in by construction.